almereyda/awesome-starred/README.md

 ## graphql

+- [payloadcms/payload](https://github.com/payloadcms/payload) - Built with React + TypeScript, Payload is a free and open-source Headless CMS. [✩Star] if you support our work!
 - [ForetagInc/alchemy](https://github.com/ForetagInc/alchemy) - [WIP] High performance, realtime BaaS with RBAC, graphing, full text search, S3 / B2 Storage and GIS with a GraphQL, gRPC and REST API
 - [dosco/graphjin](https://github.com/dosco/graphjin) - GraphJin - Build NodeJS / GO APIs in 5 minutes not weeks
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API